Pikmin: Pikmin creatures

 After becoming stranded on the unknown planet in Pikmin, Olimar becomes acquainted with the species of plant-like beings that he names "Pikmin" because they resemble the "Pikpik" brand of carrots on his home planet of Hocotate.
 They are small, brightly colored creatures who are each as tall as a US dime.
 They follow any command: from attacking enemies and defending Olimar to retrieving large artifacts.
-Pikmin are generally very weak unless they are used in hordes, as the Pikmin are excellent at working together.
-Pikmin speak with strange, squeaking noises.
+Pikmin are generally very weak unless they are used in hordes, as they are excellent at working together and speak with strange, squeaky noises.
 Simple commands can, however, be communicated to them by the use of a whistle or any other device capable of producing high-pitched noises.

 A selection of the varying Pikmin types (from left to right): Blue Pikmin, Yellow Pikmin, Red Pikmin, Winged Pikmin, Rock Pikmin, White Pikmin, Purple Pikmin, Ice Pikmin, and Glow Pikmin.

 Pikmin come in several colors, each with strengths and weaknesses.
 In Pikmin, there are three types of Pikmin: Red Pikmin, who are better in combat and can withstand extreme heat and fire; Yellow Pikmin, who can be thrown higher, can use bomb rocks (Pikmin and Pikmin 3, although all Pikmin types are capable of using bomb rocks in this game), are immune to electricity (Pikmin 2 onward), and can dig faster (Pikmin 3 onward); and Blue Pikmin, which have gills and can walk in water (or get splashed with water-based attacks) without drowning.
 There are also Mushroom Pikmin who attack the other types of Pikmin.
 They are created when regular Pikmin are infected by spores let out by the Puffstool.